GetMATFit

 Scientific: NT doesn’t rely on structural adjustments but instead reconditions sensory feedback loops (e.g., muscle spindle sensitivity).

-The best way to use GetMATFit once your issue is resolved is consistent maintenance (every 4-8 weeks).
+However, for the greatest results the best way to use GetMATFit once your issue has been resolved is consistent maintenance (every 4-6 weeks).
 Think of an oil change on your car.
 It's not weekly, it is dependent upon how often and how hard you use your car.
 Your body is no different, and this type of consistency allows your "body/vehicle" to optimally function and not leave you stranded!

 Example: A years-old ankle sprain may still cause hip/knee pain due to unresolved reflex dysfunction.